1831 Schenectady County Courthouse, Schenectady, New York

 To this purpose the mainstream media supplies an endless flow of propaganda to launder our brains, encourage fear, dependence and cognitive dissonance, and to keep the elite on top.
 The media's incessant repetition of official claims does the trick.
 Those who dominate American society today have no regard for the truth or democracy, only control.
 The public to them are "useful idiots" to manipulate and manage, as Leo Strauss taught his followers.

 The purpose of the self-described "legacy" media today is to soothe, distract, and protect Americans from the truth.
 Citizens are expected to accept its claims without proof, and view skeptics and "truth-tellers" as traitors.
 Media scholar Ben Bagdikian observed that "fundamental deception damages the public’s ability to maintain a rational view of the world.
 Once a basic untruth is rooted, it blurs a society’s perception of reality and, consequently, the intelligence with which it reacts to events.”

 Elites shape public policy by encouraging what James Bovard called an "attention deficit democracy" in which citizens become cynical, opt-out and accept their dispossession.
-As the rule of law has been turned on its head and a surveillance state erected, many Americans remain captivated with sports spectacles, celebrities, and being the star of a Facebook page.
-Addicted to endless distractions from their smartphones and screens they show little resistance or even capacity for independent judgment.
+As the rule of law has been turned on its head and a surveillance state erected, many Americans remain oddly captivated with sports spectacles, celebrities, and being the star of a Facebook page.
+Addicted to endless distractions from their smartphones they show little resistance or even capacity for independent judgment.